Ian Punnett: Personal life

 Punnett met his wife, Margery, while the two were working at the Daily Illini at the University of Illinois at Urbana-Champaign.

 Punnett suffered from tinnitus, which he first began experiencing in 2009.

 In 2010, Punnett published a children's book, Dizzy the Mutt with the Propeller Butt.
 His second children's picture book, Jackula the Vampire Dog, was published in 2011.

 His book How to Pray When You're Pissed at God was published in April 2013 by Harmony.
 The book was inspired by Punnett's discovery during his duties as a chaplain that many religious Americans were uncomfortable expressing anger to clergy or in their prayers.
 His goal was to illustrate with examples from the Bible how expressing anger is acceptable, even anger towards God.
 His second book was published in 2016 as A Black Night for the Bluegrass Belle, regarding the 1934 death of Virginia Garr Taylor in Kentucky while in the company of her companion Henry Denhardt.
 Additionally, Punnett co-edited an academic book on the history of car radios.

-He taught multimedia journalism at Ohio Northern University from 2016- 17.
-He was later a faculty member at Kansas State University beginning in 2018, and chief operator of the campus radio station Wildcat 91.9 FM.
+He taught multimedia journalism at Ohio Northern University during 2016 and 2017.
+From 2018, he was a faculty member of Kansas State University and chief operator of the campus radio station, Wildcat 91.9 FM.

 Ian Punnett died on December 22, 2023, at the age of 63.
-His cause of death was non-alcohol-related liver disease.
+His cause of death was genetic non-alcohol-related liver disease.